is a visual artist with a background in medicine.

 For Auch, the worlds of art and medicine are intextricably bound together with both professions requiring the same core skills: a knack of understanding humans and their environment, scientific curiosity, heightened haptic senses and well-developed spatial orientation.

-She studied weaving at the Amsterdam Gerrit Rietveld Academy and with master weavers Margot Rolf (1) and Randy Darwall.
-Following the ground breaking ideas of weavers like Rolf, she says:
+She studied textiles at the Amsterdam Gerrit Rietveld Academy and with master weavers Margot Rolf (1) and Randy Darwall.

 In 1999 Auch experimented at the Textile Museum Tilburg on the newly installed computerized Dornier looms.
-Yet her fascination and expertise lie in handweaving on a digitalized loom: ‘It gives me freedom for experimentation with exceptional, smart materials and forms.’
+Her fascination and expertise lie in handweaving on a digitalized loom: ‘It gives me freedom to experiment with exceptional, smart materials and forms.’

 >> see articles section

 As a hybrid of science and art Auch makes no distinction between the various forms of her creative expression, intellectual or visual.
 Her work is based on this unlikely pairing of interests: 'I do not think that art, intuition and science are separate ways of thinking.
 After so many years of studio practice, a symbiosis between scientific and art skills has grown.'

 1 In 1923 the Dessau Bauhaus closed it’s doors under threat of the Nazi fascist movement.
 Bauhaus weavers emigrated to the USA and The Netherlands.
 Kitty van der Mijl Dekker taught weaving at the Amsterdam ‘Instituut van Kunst Nijverheid Onderwijs’, which later became the Gerrit Rietveld Academy.
 Honoring this legacy, Weeflab wants to profile weaving through the Weaving Manifesto.